happyuc-project/web3j/docs/source/filters.rst

 To replay the individual transactions contained within a range of blocks::

-   Subscription subscription = web3j.replayTransactionsObservable(
+   Subscription subscription = webuj.replayTransactionsObservable(
            <startBlockNumber>, <endBlockNumber>)
            .subscribe(tx -> {
                ...
    });

-You can also get web3j to replay all blocks up to the most current, and provide notification (via the submitted Observable) once you've caught up::
+You can also get webuj to replay all blocks up to the most current, and provide notification (via the submitted Observable) once you've caught up::

-   Subscription subscription = web3j.catchUpToLatestBlockObservable(
+   Subscription subscription = webuj.catchUpToLatestBlockObservable(
            <startBlockNumber>, <fullTxObjects>, <onCompleteObservable>)
            .subscribe(block -> {
                ...